SMTP Relay Service Recommended

 Knowledge Base Example

-• We will set up a SMTP relay service and validate our IP Address
+- We will set up a SMTP relay service and validate your IP Address

 Prerequisites